uiuc-cs448/uiuc-cs448.github.io/python.md

 ## Installing Dependencies

 We listed dependencies in each lab repo as a `requirements.txt` file.
-You can just `pip install -r requirements.txt` and call it a day if you are going global, but if you want to manage a deedicated environment, ensure you're in it first.
+You can just `pip install -r requirements.txt` and call it a day if you are going global, but if you are managing a dedicated environment, ensure you're in it first.

 - If you are going global, then just run the above command in the lab dir.
 All labs share basically the same dependencies, so you usually don't need to do this again.
 - If you are using `venv`-s, etc., consult their documentation.
 Usually you need to "enter" and environment through your terminal then run `pip`/`conda` in that environment to isolate those dependencies.
 All your labs can use the same dedicated environment since they share the same dependencies.